Much Ado About Numbers (Age 13-16 and 6th form general interest)

 Contrary to popular belief, Maths is not always about getting precisely the right answer - sometimes a rough answer will do.
-From quick and dirty calculations to work out the most efficient way to save energy, to quick method for answering a Who wants to be a Millionaire? question, Rob guides you through maths that can be done on the back of an envelope.
+This is a talk about Fermi questions, the art of working things out when you aren't given any data.
+From working out the most efficient way to save energy, to a quick method for answering a vintage Who wants to be a Millionaire? question, Rob guides you through maths that can be done on the back of an envelope.

 What is the best tactic for taking a penalty?
 Should a 1500 metre athlete lead the pack or hover at the back?
 Was Chris Robshaw right to go for the try in England's famous World Cup rugby defeat to Wales?
 And where's the best place to aim on a dartboard?
 Rob looks at the hidden maths behind a range of sports, with ideas for investigations that will provide great enrichment for sports fans in the classroom.